 Eratosthenes, a Greek librarian living in Alexandria, Egypt in 250 BC, correctly calculated the circumference of the Earth by comparing the angle of sunlight created by a vertical pole in Alexandria and in Syene (800 km south).
 This difference suggested that the Earth was round.
 Using this information, he was able to calculate the Earth's volume, the distance between the Earth and moon, the Earth and the sun, in addition to mapping stars, the Nile and of the known world.

 The ancient Mayans ruled for hundreds of years in central America.
 At its peak, millions of people lived in its large cities.
-Unlike the ancient Egyptians, the Mayans constructed their civilisation in the heavily forested jungle without the wheel or the aid of a large river for transportation of raw materials.
+Unlike the ancient Egyptians, the Mayans constructed their civilization in the heavily forested jungle without the wheel or the aid of a large river for transportation of raw materials.

 The oldest leather shoe was discovered in Armenia.
 The shoe is a women's EU size 37 and is about 5,500 years old.
 The right shoe is cut from a single piece of leather laced from front to back.